-Opting for heavier and thicker creams will be more effective in combating dry skin, but of course, they could be greasy and not very appealing.
+Opting for heavier and thicker creams will be more effective in combating dry skin, but they could be greasy and not very appealing.

 Creams that include petrolatum will be the best for dry and cracked skin.
 They will stay on your face for longer and prevent water from evaporating.

 How to Use Korean Moisturizer for Dry Skin